George Malcolm (musician)

 George John Malcolm CBE KSG (28 February 1917 – 10 October 1997) was an English pianist, organist, composer, harpsichordist, and conductor.

 Malcolm's first instrument was the piano, and his first teacher was a nun who recognised his talent and recommended him to the Royal College of Music at the age of seven, where he studied under Kathleen McQuitty FRCM until he was 19.
 He attended Wimbledon College, and went on to study at Balliol College, Oxford in the 1930s.

 During the Second World War he had a musical role with the RAF becoming a bandleader.
 After the War he completed his musical studies with Herbert Fryer.
 He bought a harpsichord at auction and went on to develop a career as a harpsichordist.
 He continued to make occasional appearances as a pianist, for example in Mozart's music for four hands and with the Dennis Brain Wind Ensemble (with whom he made one of his rare recordings as pianist in the first performance of the Gordon Jacob Sextet, written for the group).
-As a mentor, he also influenced a number of musicians not necessarily associated with the harpsichord such as Andras Schiff.
+As a mentor, he also influenced a number of musicians not necessarily associated with the harpsichord such as András Schiff.

 Harpsichord career

-Like Wanda Landowska, he favoured rather large 'revival' harpsichords with pedals, built in a modern style, that now are seen as "unauthentic" for Baroque music.
-While aspects of his interpretations may seem outdated by the standards of today's "historically informed performance practice", his recordings and live performances introduced many people to the harpsichord.
+During his lifetime "historically informed performance" changed, and compared to younger harpsichordists such as Trevor Pinnock, his style of playing may sound out-dated.
+Like Wanda Landowska, he favoured rather large "revival harpsichord"s with pedals, built in a modern style, that now are seen as "unauthentic" for Baroque music.
+However, his recordings and live performances introduced many people to the harpsichord.

+For example, his first recording of the Chromatic Fantasia and Fugue, BWV 903 was in 1954, a time when it was better known as a piano work, although it had been recorded by Landowska.

 As well as Baroque works, he played modern harpsichord repertoire.
 His own composition "Bach before the Mast" (a humorous set of variations on The Sailor's Hornpipe in the style of Johann Sebastian Bach) was written as a B side for a cover version of the Alec Templeton number Bach goes to town which he released in the 1950s.
 He also wrote "Variations on a Theme of Mozart".